jaheyns/CfdOF/Readme.md

     - ClassNames (Camel)
     - variable_names_without_capitals (Underscore)
     - CONSTANTS_USE_CAPITALS (Uppercase)
+    - functions_without_capitals (underscore, preferred as it follows PEP8)
-    - functionsWithoutCapitals (Camel instead of underscore to ensure consistency with FreeCAD)
+    - functionsWithoutCapitals (Camel instead of underscore is accepted as it is widely used within FreeCAD)
     - __class_attribute (Double leading underscore)

-## Developers
+## Lead developers

 Oliver Oxtoby (CSIR, 2016-2017) <ooxtoby@csir.co.za>
 Johan Heyns (CSIR, 2016-2017) <jheyns@csir.co.za>
 Alfred Bogaers (CSIR, 2016-2017) <abogaers@csir.co.za>

+We would like to thank the following people for their contributions:

-Qingfeng Xia (2015)
+Qingfeng Xia (2015) - Original framework;
-Klaus Sembritzki (2017)
+Klaus Sembritzki (2017) - Multiphase